-This one-year certificate program is designed to provide students with the knowledge and skills necessary for entry-level employment as a phlebotomist in a variety of healthcare related facilities.
+This program is designed to provide students with the knowledge and skills necessary for entry-level employment as a phlebotomist in a variety of healthcare related facilities.

 Phlebotomists primarily draw blood, which is then used for different types of medical laboratory testing or for procedures, such as transfusions.
 In addition to drawing blood, phlebotomists also may collect urine or other samples.